commonhaus/foundation/BOOTSTRAPPING.md

 During this time, projects can monitor participation levels and foundational processes.

-- The initial [CF Council][cc] will contain representatives from all participating projects.
+- The initial [CF Council][cfc] will contain representatives from all participating projects.
 - Decisions should follow (and refine) the [CF decision making process][cc-dm].

 ## 4. Trademark Donations and Other Commitments